mohan120105/llm-paper-analyzer/README.md

 --- RUNNING WITH RELEVANT QUESTION ---
 ...
 FINAL GENERATION:
-The role of the gating network in a Mixture of Experts (MoE) model is to produce a sparse n-dimensional vector that determines which expert networks to use for a given input.
+The primary methodology discussed is a new neural network architecture that improves computational efficiency by using a sparse gating mechanism to activate only a subset of model parameters for any given input.
 ```

 ### Irrelevant Question